Paul-Jan Bakker

-Paul-Jan Bakker (born 19 August 1957) is a Dutch former international cricketer, who also played domestic cricket at first-class and List A level in England for Hampshire from 1986 to 1992, taking 269 wickets across both formats.
+Paul-Jan Bakker (born 19 August 1957) is a Dutch former international cricketer, who also played domestic cricket at first-class and List A one-day level in England for Hampshire from 1986 to 1992, taking 269 wickets across both formats.
 He later played in the Netherlands inaugural One Day International match in the 1996 World Cup, before retiring shortly after the tournament.
 In 2007, he briefly succeeded Peter Cantrell as Netherlands coach.

 Early life

-The son of Hubertus Antonius Bakker and his wife, Wilhelmina Hendrika, Bakker was born at Vlaardingen in August 1957.
+The son of Hubertus Antonius Bakker and his wife, Wilhelmina Hendrika, Bakker was born in Vlaardingen on 19 August 1957.
 He was educated at the Hugo De Groot Scholengemeenschap in The Hague.
 Bakker played his club cricket in the Netherlands for Quick Hagg Cricket Club in the Hoofdklasse; he had previously completed his National Service and played four seasons of club cricket in South Africa for the Green Point Cricket Club in Cape Town, whilst spending the winters working at ski resorts in the Swiss Alps, where he organised ski holidays.

-He came to England in the summer of 1985 to play for Southampton-based Old Tauntonians Cricket Club in the Southern League, impressing enough to secure a trial with Hampshire.
+Bakker came to England in the summer of 1985, on the recommendation of the cricketer David Turner who had spotted him playing in South Africa, to play for Southampton-based Old Tauntonians in the Southern League, impressing enough to secure a trial with Hampshire and earning him a one-year contract for the 1986 season.